dyvenia/viadot/README.md

 ```
 To retrieve the values, follow step 2 in this [link](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect)

-### Executing spark functions
+### Executing Spark functions
-To begin using Spark, you must first create a Spark Session: `spark = SparkSession.builder.appName('session_name').getOrCreate()`. `spark` will be used to access all the spark methods.
+To begin using Spark, you must first create a Spark Session: `spark = SparkSession.builder.appName('session_name').getOrCreate()`. `spark` will be used to access all the Spark methods.
 Here is a list of commonly used Spark methods (WIP):
 * `spark.createDataFrame(df)`: Create a Spark DataFrame from a Pandas DataFrame
 * `sparkdf.write.saveAsTable("schema.table")`: Takes a Spark DataFrame and saves it as a table in Databricks.
 * Ensure to use the correct schema, as it should be created and specified by the administrator